-Gordon Legal are expert employment lawyers in Sydney and Melbourne.
+Gordon Legal are expert employment lawyers in Melbourne.
 Gordon Legal are able to advise you on what your rights and entitlements might be to ensure that you are afforded a fair go and ensure that you are treated according to the Law.
 Gordon Legal takes pride in the fact its employment lawyers focus on employees and their rights in the workplace and our employment lawyers are experienced in assisting employees faced with gardening leave issues.

 When an employee gives notice of their resignation, or is given notice of the termination of their employment, their employer will sometimes direct them to stay away from work for the duration of the notice period.
 An employee in this situation is said to be on “gardening leave”.